Palash90/site-assets/target/blogs/iron-learn/iron-learn-4.md

 Hence, I accepted that I wouldn't work on the GPU at that stage.
 Down the line, if I really feel the need for it, I'll revisit the topic.
 Until then, I'd be content running small datasets with longer execution times.

-Little did I know, the next day would bring my biggest facepalm moments in my programming journey...
+Little did I know, the next day would bring one of my biggest facepalm moments in my programming journey...

 aining loop inside CUDA, I will see performance boost.

-### New course of action
+### A new course of action
 1. Copy both the input matrices from json to main memory
 2. Copy the same into GPU
 3. Run the training loop
-4. Get the data back from GPU
-5. Get the weight and bias matrix back from GPU
+4. Get the computed weight and bias matrix back from GPU
-6. Store the results
+5. Store the results
 6. Next time onwards use it for prediction (either through GPU or CPU)

 But what about the **inaccuracy** part?